-King's College will maintain the privacy of the supportive measures, including refraining from informing one party of supportive measures provided to another party, provided that privacy does not impair the College's ability to provide supportive measures or restore or preserve either party's access to the College's education program or activity.
+King's College will maintain the privacy of the supportive measures, provided that privacy does not impair the College's ability to provide supportive measures.
 King's College will act to ensure as minimal an academic impact on the parties as possible.
 King's College will implement measures in a way that does not unreasonably burden the other party.